gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a lower-order relational return that can then persist as a durable corridor without yet requiring threshold-nearing re-promotion
 -	a durable lower-order corridor that can strengthen further without yet becoming threshold-nearing joint return
 -	and a strengthening durable corridor that can then approach the threshold-nearing re-promotion boundary without yet crossing it
+-	a strengthening durable corridor that can cross into threshold-nearing re-promotion after stabilized independence without yet restoring stable joint choreography
+-	and a threshold-nearing re-promotion state that can then persist across another slice as an occupied boundary condition without yet becoming stable joint choreography

 That distinction matters and appears to be maintainable so far.